Built by Local Government for Local Government

-The ICI System is a local government owned Land Mobile Radio (LMR) Network that hosts more than seventy Regional Public Safety Agencies as a primary means of radio communications.
+The ICI System is a local government owned Land Mobile Radio (LMR) Network that hosts more than One Hundred Regional Public Safety Agencies as a primary means of radio communications.
 This includes more than thirty regional 9-1-1 Public Safety Dispatch Centers.
 The system’s 12 trunked cells and 40 repeater sites blanket virtually the entire 4,500 square miles of Los Angeles County with digital radio coverage that can be accessed by all member agencies and their resources.
 The network is highly robust and engineered with multiple layers of redundancy to ensure continuous connectivity in the mission critical public safety environment.

 The ICI System Network is fully interoperable, meaning all member entities can communicate directly with one-another throughout the entire operational area.
 The network is also integrating with adjoining radio systems, such as Los Angeles City, LARICS, and Long Beach, to provide seamless communications capabilities across all regional entities.
 Cellular in configuration, member resources can roam the entire operational area without having to change radio networks to maintain contact.